Why Do I Feel Nauseous After Drinking Water?

 2. Your Stomach Is Empty

 Drinking water on an empty stomach can have nearly the same effect as drinking water on a full stomach, but for entirely different reasons.
-While your stomach obviously isn’t overly expanded when it’s empty, if you drink a lot of water on an empty stomach, it can easily cause serious discomfort.
+While your stomach isn’t overly expanded when it’s empty, if you drink a lot of water on an empty stomach, it can easily cause serious discomfort.
 Your stomach starts rapidly attempting to process all that water, which results in nausea.

 3. Digestive Disorders